hexgecko/js-fsm/README.md

     var fsm = FSM('init');

-_append:_ Takes a scope function as an argument, this function should then return a state table whose state is appended to the model.
+_append:_ Takes a callback function as an argument that can then return a state table whose state is appended to the model.
+The _this_ reference to the fsm object and the scope argument can be used to store object commanly used in the fsm, like services and data.

-    fsm.append(function() {
+    fsm.append(function(scope) {
+      var fsm = this;

+      document.body.onload = fsm.event('ready');

       function onReady() {
         /* initalize things here... */